kidusm001/multi-fleet-managment/packages/client/README.md

 ## Contributors

-This project was developed by interns at MMCY Tech:
+This project is developed by the Routegna team:

 - Leul Tewodros Agonafer
 - Kidus Mesfin
 - Yohannes Negash

-Under the supervision of the MMCY Tech engineering team.
+Maintained by the Routegna engineering team.

 ## License

-Copyright © 2024 MMCY Tech.
+Copyright © 2025 Routegna.
 All rights reserved.